chitar/QuadEnhancer/image-classification/README.md

 ## Dependencies

-These codes are modified based on [CVNets](https://github.com/apple/ml-cvnets), so please install the dependencies according to its instructions.
+This code is modified based on [CVNets](https://github.com/apple/ml-cvnets).
+Please follow the original repository's instructions to install the necessary dependencies.

-## Data preparation
+## Data Preparation

-- For pretraining, the ImageNet-1k dataset should be prepared first, which consists of `train` and `val` directories.
+- **Pretraining**: The ImageNet-1k dataset should be prepared first, consisting of `train` and `val` directories.
-- For finetuning, all datasets should be organized as ImageNet format under `$finetuneDataDir`
+- **Fine-tuning**: Organize all fine-tuning datasets in the ImageNet format under `$finetuneDataDir`.

-## Pretaining on ImageNet-1k
+## Pretraining on ImageNet-1k

-first modify the `root_train` and `root_train` paths of all `.yaml` files, then run the following scripts for pretraining
+Before starting pretraining, make sure to modify the `root_train` and `root_val` paths in all `.yaml` files under `./scripts`.
+Then, run the following scripts for pretraining:

+### Pretraining Scripts

 ```bash
 sh ./scripts/run_vit-extiny-linear.sh